 Time after time we’ve had families who are willing to take 1 slot, but then they spread the word to friends and family to take on other slots.
 Sponsoring a whole family together as an extended family, Sunday School Class, small group or office group is a lot of fun and a great shared experience in sacrificing together in order to see a family in need served.

 Why is EH Family Sponsorship more expensive than other sponsorships?

 The main reasons are related to the intensity and the scope of the holistic interventions we provide.
 Below you will see some of the contributing factors.

 1. Our family sponsorships are focused on providing for the whole family rather than focused on serving one child from a family.

 2. We work with young children in a child care and educational environment, we must provide extensive staffing and facilities in order to provide a high level of care.
 We provide Day Care Monday through Friday from 7:00 am until 6:00 pm.
 This requires a lot of resource.

 3. We have a well-trained staff that is able to provide dedicated, direct and safe care for all of the children in our program.
 Our staff to child ratio across the program is about 5 children to 1 staff member.
 This means we are able to provide safety as well as build deep relationships with children and parents.

 4. Our scope of services is vast, including:

 A. Every child receives a nutritious breakfast, lunch and an afternoon snack 5 days per week.
 Severe Malnourishment is high among new arrivals.

-B. Over 50% of children receive extra nutrition every day in the form of an additional snack.
+B. All children receive extra nutrition every day in the form of an additional snack.